 So what’s a busy gal to do?
 Zhu recommends taking control of your hours in the day.
 “I put a lot of thought into how I use my time.”
 For example, once she focused on the path towards her side gig, “I was very clear with the people in my life and asked for their flexibility,” she says.

-Rochelle Porter, who started her lifestyle brand while working full-time, also highlights the time challenge.
+Rochelle Porter, who started her lifestyle brand side hustle while working full-time, also highlights the time challenge.
 “If you’ve already got a full time job and the relative security of a steady income, it’s hard to give up your leisure time to pursue yet another job … it is definitely not for the faint of heart.”

 To carve out the time you need, set boundaries with your day job and eliminate activities that are sucking your time without feeding your soul.
 Remember that time is something to be guarded and doled out efficiently.

-Put a price tag on it
+Put a price tag on your side hustle

 It is great if you’re able to follow your heart, but don’t lose your wallet along the way.
 If your goal is to bring in money — and not just fill your time — you can’t ignore the bottom line.